Axstoria/Axstoria-Software/Docs/deployment.md

 #### Use of the branch

 The dev branch is the center of the continuous integration, every feature that has been completed on the project will be merged here until a complete version can be made and merged into main.
-Push are also forbidden on the dev branch, but a branch can be created directly from dev and not from the associated feature if a major bug arise.
+Push are also forbidden on the dev branch, but a branch can be created directly from dev and not from the associated feature if a major bug arises.

 #### PR requirements